-Guidelines for Letting your Parrot on Your Shoulder
+Letting A Parrot on Your Shoulder

-If your parrot is well-behaved, properly trained, and bonded with you.
+Perching on your shoulder is okay if the parrot is well-behaved, trained, and bonded with you.
 The parrot knows how to behave and will respect that on its favorite perch.

 You Must Put It There

 Don’t let the parrot hop onto your shoulder by itself.
 If allowed to sit there whenever it pleases, the parrot may decide that it has a right to that spot.

 Must Obey Your Signals

 When it’s time for the parrot to dismount, you can say “down” and tap where you’d like it to go.
-Be sure that your parrot understands these commands before it gets shoulder-perching rights.
+Ensure the parrot understands these commands before it gets shoulder-perching rights.

 Aggressive Parrots Can’t Perch